NickIsOnYT/FPAS-KML/README.md

 ### Requirements

-- The script uses a lot of RAM.
-(16 GB recommended)
+- The script uses quite a bit of RAM. (approx 1.3~GB)
 - Just make sure your computer has enough RAM if you want to load all alerts into Google Earth.

 ## Setup and Installation